Estecka/mc-Variants-CIT-wiki/FAQ.md

 ### Q: What are the main differences with optifine ?
 Optifine works by defining variants on a case-by-case basis.
-VCIT works by defining a general rule for an item, and letting the mod figure out its variants and their associated models.
+Variants-CIT works by defining a "module" for an item, which manages multiple variants at once.

 VCIT works best for packs that have many variants for a single item.
-Its goal is to handle as many variants as possible using a few files as possible, and yield better performances in the most extreme cases.
+Its goal is to handle as many variants as possible using as few files as possible, and yield better performances in the most extreme cases.

-Variants-CIT v5 introduced a [`predicates`]() module type that works more similarly to optifine.
-However, its usage should only be considered as a band-aid solution for scenarios that regular modules cannot handles.
+Historically, the main design philosophy for modules was to have a single generic rule that lets the mod automatically figure out an item's variants, and their associated models.
+Today, there's also a [`predicates`](./Module-Types#module-predicates) module type that works more similarly to optifine, on case-by-case basis.

 ### Q: How do I port a pack ?
 Follow the [introductory tutorial](./Getting%20Started).
 Then pick a [module type](./Module-Types) that best matches your use case.

-### Q: Changing an item's look based on its name.
+### Q: How do I change an item's look based on its name ?
 Follow the [introductory tutorial](./Getting%20Started), which does precisely that.

-### Q: Matching prefixes, suffixes, and other patterns in names
+### Q: How do I match prefixes, suffixes, and other patterns in names ?

-Instead of using a `custom_name` module, use a [`component_data`](./Module-Types#component_data) module with a [Regex Transform](./Transforms#transform-regex).
+Instead of using the `custom_name` module showcased in the tutorial, use a [`component_data`](./Module-Types#component_data) module with a [Regex Transform](./Transforms#transform-regex).

 #### Example:
 ```json